pmacosta/sphinxcontrib-shellcheck/README.rst

 ########################

 The shellcheck Sphinx builder is an extension that uses the `shellcheck
-<https://github.com/koalaman/shellcheck>`_ utility to line shell code in the
+<https://github.com/koalaman/shellcheck>`_ utility to lint shell code in the
 documentation.

 ###########
 Interpreter
 ###########

-The extension has been developed and tested with Python 3.5, 3.6 and 3.7 under Linux (Debian, Ubuntu), and Microsoft Windows
+The extension has been developed and tested with Python 2.7, 3.5, 3.6 and 3.7 under Linux (Debian, Ubuntu), and Microsoft Windows

 ############
 Installation